noseypringles/ExitExam/exitExam/studyGuide.md

    - Generic means parameterized types.
 Using generics, the idea is to allow any data type to be it Integer, String, or any user-defined Datatype and it is possible to create classes that work with different data types.
    - the items or functions in that class can be generalized with the parameter(example `<T>`) to specify that we can add any type as a parameter in place of T like Integer, Character, String, Double or any other user-defined type.
 - [Template arguments](https://www.geeksforgeeks.org/templates-cpp/)
-   - to pass the data type as a parameter so that we don’t need to write the same code for different data types
+   - to pass the data type as a parameter so that we don’t need to write the same code for different data types.
 - [Interfaces in Java](https://www.geeksforgeeks.org/interfaces-in-java/)
    - Is 100% abstract class and has only abstract methods.
-   - Can NOT have instances
+   - Can NOT have instances.
-   - All variables are final (constants), public, and static
+   - All variables are final (constants), public, and static.

 ## Data Structures
+- **Linked Lists** - store data in nodes, where each node contains the data and pointer to the next node.
+Best for linear data structure.
+	- Uses: stack, queue, or where elements need to be efficiently added or removed from middle of the structure.
+	- Advantages
+		- Efficient insertion and deletion of elements, dynamic size, easy to implement
+		- A variable size; memory is allocated and released as needed.
+		- Some algorithms are faster with linked lists compared to arrays.
+		- Expandable to nonlinear data structures (nodes with multiple pointers) ex: trees and graphs.

+- **Binary Tree** - is either empty or has these properties: root node and two sets of nodes( left subtree and right subtree).
+Best for hierarchical data.
+	- Uses: file systems, organizational charts, or searching and sorting algorithms like binary search tree
+	- Advantages
+		- Efficient searching, insertion, and deletion (especially when balanced)

+- **HashTable** - map keys to values.
+Best for fast access to data using keys and avoid collisions efficiently.
+	- Uses: dictionary, symbol table, or when to retrieve values based on a key quickly.
+	- Advantages
+		- Fast lookup, efficient for associative arrays, maps and caches.

 - [Big-O](https://flexiple.com/algorithms/big-o-notation-cheat-sheet) notation for various data structures
    - Constant: O(1)
    - Linear time: O(n)